Oranges, lemons, limes, kumkats and vinegar….

-If you haven’t already started pursing your lips and salivating, you will soon.
+If you haven’t already started salivating, you will soon.
 Each of the 5 Flavors (sweet, sour, bitter, pungent and salty) all have medicinal properties and correspond to a specific season and organ system.
 Learning how to use each flavor can work wonders for your body and health.

 Sour activates the blood and moves stagnation.

 Want proof?
 Next time you feel a bit miffed, frustrated or suddenly want to rage, drink 2 tablespoons of apple cider vinegar.
 The hot rush you will feel is Liver Qi stagnation breaking up and pushing through.
 This trick is fine for an occasional kick, especially in the Spring, however it’s a band-aid, it doesn’t solve why you are getting stuck.
-You may need to delve further as to why you feel a lot of frustration.
+Are you addicted to thoughts and beliefs that perpetuate frustration and anger?
+Are you not moving your body enough?
+Are you eating foods that keep your Qi from flowing freely?
+You may need to delve further as to why you have stagnation, but sour can definitely help.

 Sour astringes and absorbs, drying up “loose, leaking and sagging” conditions.

 Ummm, yum?
 Doesn’t sound fun, right?
 The truth is sour foods are fabulous at helping to clear up problems that involve the incorrect loss of body fluids.
-These include: excess sweating, diarrhea, sinus discharge (allergies), excess vaginal secretions and menstrual flow and hemorrhaging.
+These include: excess sweating, diarrhea, sinus discharge (allergies), excess vaginal secretions and heavy menstrual flow and hemorrhaging.
+Sagging conditions also include prolapsing of organs.
+Time to tighten things up a bit.

 Sour foods help to stimulate the flow of secretions like bile and digestive enzymes.
-It increases digestion and help move fats out of the system, so make sure you have sour foods in your diet if you high cholesterol.
+It increases digestion and helps move fats out of the system, so make sure you have sour foods in your diet if you high cholesterol.
 It also helps promote the secretion of hormones.
 Think of it as a blood activator and stagnation eliminator helping to clean and detoxify your system.
 If you are prone to Liver and Gall Bladder patterns the sour flavor should be a part of your diet unless you are excessively tight and wiry.
+An easy way to get both the sour flavor and improve your digestion is to include fermented foods that will have live enzymes and flora, fiber and the flavor of the individual food.
+Adding in a little kimchi, sauerkraut, kefir and the like will go a long way to improving your digestion!.

 Sour acts on the ligaments and tendons

 Adequate sour is needed to tighten up overly loose ligaments and tendons.
 However, in excess it will tighten up the muscles and tendons, harden the flesh and creates wrinkles and dry the lips–liken it to a rubber band.
 Too little sour and the band is slack and too loose, too much sour and the band over tightens and dries out–snap.
 Greatly reduce or avoid sour if you are overly tight and inflexible (in body or mind).
-Sour may be contraindicated in many forms of arthritis and overly tight neck muscles and ligaments.
+Sour may be contraindicated or need to be greatly reduced in many forms of arthritis and overly tight neck muscles and ligaments.

 Sour correlates to the Spring season